You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 A carton full of eggs, showing a good source of protein and healthy food choice.

-Eating the right protein is essential for tradies muscle repair and recovery, especially as you are lifting, carrying and just moving all day.
+Eating the right protein is essential for tradies’ muscle repair and recovery, especially as you are lifting, carrying, and just moving all day.

-Complete protein sources, such as meat, eggs, dairy, and fish, contain all nine essential amino acids that the human body cannot produce on its own.The easiest and best to eat before, during and after work.
+The easiest protein to eat before, during and after work is complete protein sources, such as meat, eggs, dairy, and fish, which contain all nine essential amino acids that the human body cannot produce on its own.
 (Source

-Research suggests that consuming 1.4 – 2.0 g of protein per kg of body weight per day is not only safe but may also enhance adaptations and support muscle recovery and maintenance.
+Research suggests that consuming 1.6 – 2.0 g of protein per kg of body weight per day is not only safe but may also enhance adaptations and support muscle recovery and maintenance.

 Eating enough protein has a long list of benefits.
 Find more here.